ucscXena/ucsc-xena-server/README.md

 Client interface and scroll down to "Installing a local Xena Hub to view your data from your laptop").

+## Build jar from source

+lein needs to be installed: https://leiningen.org/

+run "lein uberjar"

 ## Acknowledgements

 UCSC Xena uses the YourKit profiler.